sigvt/ancient-one-dark/README.md

 ## Contribute

-Find a design glitch, or have an idea to improve the theme?
-Please [open an issue](https://github.com/holodata/ancient-one-dark/issues) on GitHub, or ask in the `#ancient-one-dark` channel on [holodata Discord](https://holodata.org/discord).
+Found a design glitch?
+Have ideas to improve the theme?
+Please [open an issue](https://github.com/holodata/ancient-one-dark/issues) on GitHub, or join `#ancient-one-dark` channel on [holodata Discord](https://holodata.org/discord).